andyatkinson/andyatkinson.github.io/_posts/2026-08-01-postgresql-18-uuidv7.md

 COMMIT;
 ```

-This worked for the majority of tables.
 For the higher activity tables, we'd need some retries.
 We'd use a manual psql session:
 ```sql
 SET lock_timeout = '50ms';
 SET statement_timeout = '100ms';